General Safety

 • During the ride, sit still and do not adjust equipment or lean forward for any other reason.

-• When unloading, raise tip(s) of skis/snowboard and wait to stand up until the chair reaches the “Unload Here” sign.
+• When unloading, raise tip(s) of skis/snowboard and wait until the chair reaches the “Unload Here” sign to stand up.

 • Crystal does not allow skiers or snowboarders to carry infants/toddlers in backpacks, chest packs, wraps or other similar devices on their bodies while using chairlifts.